esahione/math-and-physics-book-list/README.md

 #### General courses

 - Szekeres, *"A Course in Modern Mathematical Physics"*
+- Cahill, *"Physical Mathematics"*
+- Arfken, Harris, and Weber, *"Mathematical Methods for Physicists"*
 - Hassani, *"Mathematical Physics"*
 - Hassani, *"Mathematical Methods for Students of Physics and Related Fields"*
 - Richtmyer, *"Principles of Advanced Mathematical Physics"*

+#### Calculus of Variations

+- Gelfand and Fomin, *"Calculus of Variations"*
+- Chang, *"Lecture Notes On Calculus Of Variations"*
+- Ewing, *"Calculus of Variations with Applications"*
+- Rindler, *"Calculus of Variations"*

 #### Partial Differential Equations

 - Evans, *"Partial Differential Equations"*
 - Olver, *"Introduction to Partial Differential Equations"*
 - Strauss, *"Partial Differential Equations: an Introduction"*

+#### Integral Equations

+- Wazwaz, *"A First Course in Integral Equations"*
+- Zemyan, *"The Classical Theory of Integral Equations"*
+- Tricomi, *"Integral Equations"*

 #### Functional Analysis